justin-m-johnson/homelab/README.md

 # Implementation

-0 - Pre-Commit Install
+0 - Development Environment Files
-This  folder has a .pre-commmit-config.yaml file.
-You can read more here: [Pre-Commit](https://pre-commit.com/) You will want to have pre-commits installed on your working instance and can automate this using Ansible Scripts.
-In a "Shift-left" mentality you want to ensure that you are providing developers with the tools required to check their code before committing.
+This  folder has a Development Container which contains the .pre-commmit-config.yaml file.
+You can read more here: [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers),  [Pre-Commit](https://pre-commit.com/) In a "Shift-left" mentality you want to ensure that you are providing developers with the tools required to check their code before committing.
 Some examples of code checking before committing is using tools that will "Lint" your code as well as code scanning (ex.
 Black for Python, trimming whitepace, secrets scanning, etc.).

-1 - SIEM Setup
-This sets up the cloud-init image, clones the image, provisions the VM, creates the docker environment, and pulls the Wazuh and Splunk docker containers down.

-2 - Continuous Implementation
-This clones the image created in 1 - SIEM setup, provisions the VM, creates a docker environment and implements Pytest, Semgrep, Trivy and Falco.

-3 - Continuous Deployment
-TBD
+You can use the pre-commit separately without using Dev Containers as well.

+1-Ansible-Infrastructure
+This folder is used to provision the infrastructure running in my homelab.
+Change the ansible files as needed.

+2-Ansible-Provision
+These scripts are used to provision the various VM's created from folder 1 - Ansible-Infrastructure.

+3-Docker Containers
+These contain the docker-compose.yml scripts for various VM's.

 4 - Monitoring-Notifications
 TBD